mjordan/islandora_workbench_docs/docs/installation.md

 ## Installation

+If you already have ruamel.yaml and requests installed, simply cloning Islandora Workbench from GitHub is all you need to do:

 * `git clone https://github.com/mjordan/islandora_workbench.git`

 If you don't already have the two required libraries installed, clone this repo as above, and then use `setup.py`: